dart-lang/language/working/unquoted-imports/feature-specification.md

 library at `package:foo/bar.dart`, not part of the library with name `foo.bar`.

-Users affected by the breakage can and should update their `part of` directive to point to the URI of the library that the file is a part, using either the quoted or unquoted syntax.
+Users affected by the breakage can and should update their `part of` directive to point to the URI of the library that the file is a part of, using either the quoted or unquoted syntax.

 ### Language versioning